-The Kolbert quote that opens this post is taken from an article that doesn't mention any of these reasons why kids don[t do what they're told.
-Instead,
+The quote that opens this post is taken from an article that doesn't mention any of these reasons why kids don't do what they're told.
+Instead, the

-Kolbert says kids ignore parents because "Parents want their kids’ approval" and "worry that we're going to damage... kids by frustrating them."
+author says that kids ignore parents because "Parents want their kids’ approval" and "worry that we're going to damage... kids by frustrating them."
 This accusation surfaces in every discussion alleging that kids today are spoiled.
 But I just don't buy it.
 The man who picked his eight year old

 up and put him in the bathroom wasn't afraid to set a limit because he wanted his son's approval.
 It looks to me like his son didn't follow his

 directives because the dad didn't follow through on his limit.
 He had trained his child to ignore him.
 And he most likely finished the evening

 with shouting or smacking, which decrease the child's respect and connection, and therefore decrease future cooperation.

 Does setting empathic limits sound like a lot of work?
 It is, in the beginning.
 It would certainly be easier if kids would immediately comply with